Anglo-Norman invasion of Ireland

 In October 1171, King Henry landed with a large army to assert control over both the Anglo-Normans and the Irish.
 This intervention was supported by the Roman Catholic Church, who saw it as a means of ensuring Irish religious reform, and a source of taxes.
 At the time, Irish marriage laws conflicted with those of the broader Church, and the Gregorian Reform had not been fully implemented.
 Henry granted Strongbow Leinster as a fiefdom, declared the Norse-Irish towns to be crown land, and arranged the synod of Cashel to reform the Irish church.
 Many Irish kings also submitted to him, likely in the hope that he would curb Norman expansion, but Henry granted the unconquered kingdom of Meath to Hugh de Lacy.
 After Henry's departure in 1172, fighting between the Normans and Irish continued.

 The 1175 Treaty of Windsor acknowledged Henry as overlord of the conquered territory and Ruaidrí as overlord of the remainder of Ireland, with Ruaidrí also swearing fealty to Henry.
-The Treaty soon collapsed: Norman lords continued to invade Irish kingdoms and the Irish continued to attack the Normans.
+The treaty soon collapsed: Norman lords continued to invade Irish kingdoms and the Irish continued to attack the Normans.
 In 1177, Henry adopted a new policy.
 He declared his son John to be the "Lord of Ireland" (i.e. claiming the whole island) and authorised the Norman lords to conquer more land.
 The territory they held became the Lordship of Ireland, part of the Angevin Empire.
-The Normans' success has been attributed to military superiority and castle-building, the lack of a unified opposition from the Irish and the support of the church for Henry's intervention.
+The Normans' success has been attributed to military superiority and fortress-building, the lack of a unified opposition from the Irish and the support of the Church for Henry's intervention.